From Fold to Function: Simulation-Driven Design of Origami Mechanisms: Introduction

 Despite these advances, the design of functional origami mechanisms remains largely intuitive and reliant on physical iteration.
-Modeling the relationship between crease patterns, material properties, and 3D kinematics requires solving for behavior over high-dimensional, nonlinear parameter spaces~\cite{xue2025origami}, making analytical prediction and manual design exploration computationally prohibitive or mathematically complex.
-Achieving a desired motion or performance often requires repeated cycles of geometric tuning, fabrication, and testing, as small variations in crease geometry, fold angle, or sheet stiffness can lead to different mechanical behaviors~\cite{Xi2023MultiStability}.
-Recent studies have applied optimization techniques to improve the performance of origami-inspired robotic systems.
-For example, Chen et al.~\cite{10361525} employed a genetic algorithm to optimize a foldable pneumatic actuator over multiple geometric parameters, achieving enhanced actuation performance.
-However, their approach relied on a detailed system-specific mathematical model of the volume, pressure, and torque of their actuator.
-Cao et al.~\cite{cao2024design} proposed an inverse-design framework for an origami gripper that adjusts crease-pattern parameters to optimize for better grasping metrics, which proved very effective for task-specific performance tuning.
-Yet, the framework relies on analytical modeling of a particular Yoshimura-based geometry, making it less generalizable to other origami morphologies.
-Zhu et al.~\cite{10801958} proposed a bio-inspired trajectory optimization framework for a multi-locomotion origami robot, combining dynamic and kinematic modeling with graph-based path planning to optimize gaits for crawling and swimming.
-Although this work demonstrates strong system-level integration and effectively addresses its target locomotion tasks, its optimization is closely coupled to the robot’s specific morphology and motion modes.
-More recently, optimization methods have been extended to reconfigurable origami-inspired manipulators, where physical reconfiguration parameters and control policies are co-optimized through reinforcement learning to enable adaptive behavior across tasks~\cite{chen2025co}.
+Modeling the relationship between crease patterns, material properties, and 3D kinematics requires solving for behavior over high dimensional, nonlinear parameter spaces~\cite{xue2025origami}, making analytical prediction computationally prohibitive or mathematically complex.
+Achieving a desired motion or performance often requires repeated cycles of geometric tuning, fabrication, and testing, as small variations in crease geometry, fold angle, or sheet stiffness can lead to different mechanical behaviors~\cite{xi2023multi}, a process that could be consuming in both time and material.
+Recent studies have applied optimization techniques to improve the performance of origami inspired robotic systems.
+For example, Chen et al.~\cite{chen2023design} employed a genetic algorithm to optimize a foldable pneumatic actuator over multiple geometric parameters, achieving enhanced actuation performance.
+However, their approach relied on a detailed system specific mathematical model of the volume, pressure, and torque of their actuator.
+Cao et al.~\cite{cao2024design} proposed an inverse design framework for an origami gripper that adjusts crease pattern parameters to optimize for better grasping metrics, which proved very effective for task specific performance tuning.
+Yet, the framework relies on analytical modeling of a particular Yoshimura based geometry, making it less generalizable to other origami morphologies.
+Zhu et al.~\cite{10801958} proposed a bio-inspired trajectory optimization framework for a multi-locomotion origami robot, combining dynamic and kinematic modeling with graph based path planning to optimize gaits for crawling and swimming.
+Although this work demonstrates strong system level integration and effectively addresses its target locomotion tasks, its optimization is closely coupled to the robot’s specific morphology and motion modes.
+More recently, optimization methods have been extended to reconfigurable origami inspired manipulators, where physical reconfiguration parameters and control policies are co-optimized through reinforcement learning to enable adaptive behavior across tasks ~\cite{chen2025co}.
+While these works showcase the potential of optimization in origami robotics, they depend on specialized forward models or analytical approximations that limit generalization to other morphologies or materials.
+Most existing methods require derivation of a custom kinematic model for each mechanism, a process that is both time consuming and not generalizable.
+While these models are capable of capturing local deformation or actuation behavior of a specific pattern with high physical fidelity, they typically cannot simulate how the structure interacts with external objects or dynamic environments without significant modification.
+This motivates the development of a more generalizable and accessible framework, one that allows designers to test and refine origami mechanisms directly within a realistic physics simulation environment, enabling rapid iteration and performance driven design exploration.